cgoehl/circuit-web-synth-editor/README.md

 It works offline but need a browser compatible with WebMidi API.

-The purpose of this project is to cover my personnal needs by avoiding the use of other editors not compatible with GNU/Linux.
+The purpose of this project is to cover my personal needs by avoiding the use of other editors not compatible with GNU/Linux.

 It can edit an existing patch on the circuit, create new ones and export to Sysex file compatible with Novation Component.

-It's a work in progress quickly made.
+It's a work in progress.

 ![PrintScreen of Circuit Web Synth Editor](resources/printscreen.png)